 The Old Testament readings during Advent are prophecies about the Messiah and the Messianic age.

-Micah is the last of the four prophets of the 8th century BC.
-(The other three are Isaiah, Hosea and Jonah).
+Micah was the last of the four prophets of the 8th century BC.
+(The other three were Isaiah, Hosea, and Jonah).
 The name means “who is like God” and the English equivalent is “Michael.”
 Micah’s preaching is primarily concerned with sin and punishment, not with political or cultic matters.
-He is preoccupied with social justice.
+He was preoccupied with social justice.

 Today’s reading is a prophecy of hope, an affirmation of a secure future grounded in the goodness of God.